 ) who demands to know why Joker wears a peace symbol on his body armor when he also has the words 'Born to Kill' written on his helmet.
 Joker suggests it has to do with the "duality of Man" according to Jung.
 The cynical colonel doesn't believe him and tells him to "get with the program".

-They later meet the Lusthog Squad and are finally reunited with Cowboy, who has been promoted to sergeant and is second-in-command.
+They later meet Cowboy's unit, the Lusthog Squad, and Joker is finally reunited with Cowboy, who has been promoted to sergeant and is second-in-command.
 Joker accompanies the squad during the Battle of Hue.
 During the battle the enemy kills their commanding officer, Lt.
 Touchdown.
 Another Marine nicknamed Crazy Earl (Kieron Jecchinis

 ) with a prostitute (Leanne Hong